dakujem/oliva/readme.md

 > 💡
 >
 > Since child nodes are added to parents in the order they appear in the source data,
-> sorting the source collection by path prior to building the tree may be a good idea.
+> sorting the source collection by path _prior_ to building the tree may be a good idea.
+>
+> If sorting of siblings is needed _after_ a tree has been built,
+> one of the provided iterators can be used to traverse and modify the tree.
 >